 The Company has entered into various renewable, nonexclusive license agreements under which the Company has been granted access to the licensor's technology and the right to sell or use the technology in the Company's products.
 Royalties are payable to developers of the software at various rates and amounts, which generally are based upon unit sales or revenue.
-Royalty fees were \$10.6 million, \$9.7 million, and \$9.3 million for the years ended December 31, 2019, 2018 and 2017, respectively, and are reported in Cost of revenue-software and Cost of revenue-other.
+Royalty fees were

+\$10.4 million, \$10.6 million, and \$9.7 million for the years ended December 31, 2020, 2019 and 2018, respectively, and are reported in Cost of revenue-software.